 Travelwriters UK is

 a professional travel journalists association.
-The link takes you to a list of travel shows & events in 2017.
+Search for their name to find a list of travel shows & events for the current year.
 From there you can navigate around the site for more information.

 The Outdoor Writers and Photographers Guild, established in 1980, includes members who "are actively and professionally involved in sustainable activities in any outdoor setting.
 We are writers, authors, photographers, content providers, bloggers, film makers, designers, journalists, artists, illustrators, editors, broadcasters, copy-writers, lecturers, public speakers, consultants – all specialising in sustainable outdoor activities and the outdoor world."